,

 Carlyle Mine

-The Carlyle mine, also known as the Carlysle or Carlisle mine, was first discovered in 1902, but extensive development of the mine didn’t start until 1911.
+The Carlyle mine, also known as the Carlysle or Carlisle mine, is perched on the steep north slope of the Pinto Mountains.
+It was first discovered in 1902, but extensive mine development didn't start until 1911.
 A mill was built sometime in the 1910s.
-In 1936, the Carlyle Mining Corporation was incorporated and brought in a well-known mining engineer from Grass Valley, California, Ernest Ellis.
+In 1936, the Carlyle Mining Corporation was incorporated and brought in Ernest Ellis, a well-known mining engineer from Grass Valley, California.
 He managed the replacement of the older mill with a new ball mill and modern flotation cells.
-In 1937, a 250-horsepower Fairbanks-Morse diesel engine connected to a 150 KVA electric motor was added to the mill.
+In 1937, a 250-horsepower Fairbanks-Morse diesel engine connected to a 150-KVA electric motor was added to the mill.

-The lower adit of the mine was opened back to 1,500 ft, and the upper adit went 1,200 ft into the mountain following a vein of silver and gold.
+The lower adit of the mine was opened back to 1,500 feet, and the upper adit went 1,200 feet into the mountain, following a vein of silver and gold.
 The mine has over 5,000 feet of crosscuts, drifts, and raises.
-The tramway was a two-bucket, 2,680 ft single rope aerial tram.
+Due to the steep hillside, a tramway was built to transport ore and supplies efficiently.
+It was a two-bucket, 2,680-foot single-rope aerial tram.
 Water was pumped in via a three-inch pipe from Dale Lake.

-The mine’s heyday only lasted a few short years, though.
+Unfortunately, the mine’s heyday only lasted a few short years.
 On October 10, 1940, the mill, buildings, and all equipment were disposed of by auction on-site.
 The mine, however, was still being worked part-time by a lessee.
 Ore was being treated in the Gold Crown Mill.
-When WWII closed the mine for good in 1941, it produced more than $125,000 in gold, silver, copper, and lead over its life.
+When WWII closed the mine for good in 1941, it had produced more than $125,000 in gold, silver, copper, and lead over its life.
 The heavily desert-varnished bedrock here is a mix of granites, feldspars, and diorites.

-Only ruins remain of the mill and the tramway today, but it is still an interesting site.
+Today, only ruins remain of the mill and the tramway, but it is still an interesting site.

 Carlyle Mill tailings